iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week4_qgis/W4_qgis4.md

 - `real-estate-ny-10sample.csv`
 - `real-estate-ny-200sample.csv`

+To download these files, you should right-click the **Raw** version of the file and "Save link as...".
+I often add the `.csv` format at the end of the filename just in case there's any confusion in reading the filetype.

 We are going to use the `n=10` sample to start.
 The original 923k sample is [here](https://www.dropbox.com/s/6uxgjney859894w/realtor-data.csv?dl=0) and 120MBs, FYI.

 In QGIS, bring the `real-estate-ny-10sample.csv` into the layers pane and take a look at the attribute table.
 It should look like this: